|

 If, like me, you use Logger32 with the K3 and if, also like me, you prefer to use the K3 in CW-REV

-on a DXcluster spot - see my Logger32 page for details, also how to get Logger32’s DVK function to
+click on a DXcluster spot - see my Logger32 page for details, also how to get Logger32’s DVK

 Here's a tip for AFSK RTTY users on the K3.
 The tones transmitted by the PC should match the

-tones expected by the K3, particularly if you have the TX audit filters turned on (it’s a menu option).
+tones expected by the K3, particularly if you have the TX audio filters turned on (it’s a menu option

 sidetone/monitor will be quiet or silent.
 I discovered this when changing to a new sound card.
 I'm

-now using a second card to separate PC bleeps, MP3s, YouTube audio etc. from RTTY tones.
-While
+now using a second card to separate PC bleeps, MP3s, YouTube audio etc. from my pure RTTY

-playing with the settings, I discovered the PITCH setting in AFSK modes on the K3.
-The low tones
+tones.
+While playing with the settings, I discovered the K3’s PITCH setting in AFSK modes.
+The low

-(915Hz) sound nicer to my CW-tuned ear than the default high tones (2125Hz), so I set the K3 to
+tones (915Hz) sound nicer to my CW-tuned ear than the default high tones (2125Hz), so I set the

-915. I neglected to change the MMTTY setting - largely because I tend to use "NET" in MMTTY to set
+K3 to 915.
+I neglected to change the MMTTY setting - largely because I tend to use "NET" in

-tones to 915Hz.
-Having set the 915Hz tones in MMTTY, I saved the MMTTY profile to stop it
+Having subsequently set the 915Hz tones in MMTTY, I saved the MMTTY profile to stop it reverting

 Logger32: set the tones then save the profile).